Top tip: free museums in Barcelona on Sunday afternoons!

 The aim of this museum is to show visitors how music has been used across the ages as a means of expression and communication.
 It includes a notable collection of almost 500 instruments from different eras and cultures.

-Looking for… a brush with nature?
+Free museums in Barcelona, looking for… a brush with nature?

 Natural History Museum